Zaltu/content-generator/README.md

 Genesis has two levels of functionality, normal and *hardcore*.
 Harcore involves AI text generation, which has significantly higher requirements than normal.
 For this reason, there are two different sets of requirements.

 Genesis objects are created in normal mode by default.
-To begin in hardcore more, use instead:
+To begin in hardcore mode, use instead:
 ```python
 from genesis import Genesis
 g = Genesis(include_ai=True)